 Art Deco in the 80s

 The 1980s was another period of wealth in America, and Art Deco reemerged as a popular design style.
 During the 80s, there was a love for gold and luxurious (or at least luxurious-looking) materials, as well as the reinterpretation of Art Deco patterns.
-This showed up in architecture and interior design, but in 80s fashion and jewelry you can also see the geometric and angular designs of 1920s Art Deco.
+This showed up in architecture and interior design, but in 80s fashion and jewelry you can also see the geometric and angular designs of 1920s Art Deco, which was incredibly popular in Miami interior design.

 Art Deco Today

 Today, we continue to see our culture pulling from the past for design inspiration and mixing in different eras in an eclectic way.
+Designers are finding new ways to revive the Art Deco trend in interior design.
 With that, we’re seeing another embrace of Art Deco-inspired geometric patterns.
 Because who doesn’t love a bit of glamour and luxury in their lives??
 There’s also a rise in investing in higher-quality or more unique materials in furniture, like marble and burl wood—and gold accents are everywhere.

 It seems fitting that Art Deco is a popular style once again, as we’re now passing the 100-year mark of its original debut.
 And, as we enter another decade, we can’t help but wonder if it will it be as roaring in the 2020s as it was in the 1920s?
 Who knows.
 But one thing is for sure: Art Deco style is here to stay.